gobitfly/beaconchain/docs/v2beta/metric-validator-efficiency.md

 ***

 ## Benchmark values
-Validators on the Ethereum mainnet should target an efficiency / Beaconscore of 99% or higher.
-A value above 99.5% can be considered exceptional in terms of validator performance.
-Values below 98 indicate an issue with the validator that needs further investigation.
+Target a validator efficiency (Beacon score) of at least 99% on Ethereum mainnet.
+Performance above 99.5% is considered exceptional.
+Scores below 98% generally indicate an underlying issue and warrant further investigation.